Alliance for the Re-liberation of Somalia: Composition and aims

-Notably, the alliance announced it would refuse to engage in talks with the Transitional Federal Government unless Ethiopian forces withdrew from Somalia.
-Days following its formation, the US ambassador to Kenya and the US envoy to Somalia both publicly dismissed the ARS as an unimportant organization.
-A March 2008 statement would further explain the alliances opposition to Ethiopian, American and AMISOM military forces:
+To the surprise of many observers, the ARS immediately took a militant stance on the Ethiopian presence in Somalia and declared war on Ethiopian military forces in the country.
+The alliance further decried the African Unions newly established peacekeeping operation, AMISOM, as an occupation force and demanded its withdrawal.
+The ARS would put out a communique on its position soon after stating that, “Resistance to the occupation is a legitimate and sacred right.
+It is a national duty as well as a religious obligation for all citizens,” A March 2008 statement would further explain the alliances opposition to Ethiopian, American and AMISOM military forces:

 '...during the brief control of the Union of the Islamic Courts of Somalia, leaders managed to restore law and order in most parts of Somalia in a short period of time.
 For six months, the Somali people had enjoyed living in harmony, peace, calmness and renovation.
 The U.S. worked hand in hand with the Ethiopian invaders at every level of the Ethiopian military, while U.S. jets persistently caused terror from the air.
 Once the Ethiopians had placed themselves and their puppet Somali "government" in the capital, Mogadishu, the Americans sent their other African proxies, the Ugandan and Burundi military, to make up most of the weak African "peacekeeping" force in Somalia.
 The Somali resistance to the Ethiopian invasion consider the African peacekeepers in Mogadishu to be agents of the U.S. and, concerning the Ugandans and Burundians they are right to attack.
-If there were ever a formula for bloody and protracted war in Somalia, it is Ethiopian occupation, which is already unifying diverse elements of the Somali population in fighting.'On 30 September 2007 the ARS claimed responsibility for committing an attack for the first time.
+If there were ever a formula for bloody and protracted war in Somalia, it is Ethiopian occupation, which is already unifying diverse elements of the Somali population in fighting.'

+On 30 September 2007 the ARS claimed responsibility for committing an attack for the first time.
 Ethiopian National Defence Force (ENDF) troops in Mogadishu were reportedly attacked in two locations in the city.
 During a November 2007 visit to the United States by ARS leader Zakaria Mohamed Haji-Abdi, he publicly called in on Somali Americans to enlist in the resistance against the Ethiopians during a rally at the Minneapolis Convention Center.

 During May 2008, Colonel Omar Hashi Aden of the ARS, along with members of the ICU, held a rally in Hiran region.
 It was the first time he had been in Somalia since the invasion and reflected the growing strength of the insurgency in the region.